Invoca/developer-docs/source/api_documentation/transactions_api/advertiser_response_params.rst

     - Order ID
     - [Sales reporting only] Id of the original transaction that this row is in reference to.
 Up-to 32 character string, can contain alphanumeric characters (i.e. 0-9A-Z) and the "-".

-  * - advertiser_id
-    - Media Channel ID (Invoca ID)
-    - The Invoca identifier of the media channel.

-  * - advertiser_id_from_network
-    - Media Channel ID
-    - Media Channel ID from the network as set on the Invoca media channel.

-  * - advertiser_name
-    - Media Channel
-    - Name of the media channel.

   * - advertiser_campaign_id
     - Media Channel Campaign ID (Invoca ID)
     - The Invoca identifier of the campaign.